kumahq/kuma-website/app/_src/guides/transition-to-the-new-policies.md

     The expected output is empty.
 CircuitBreaker and MeshCircuitBreaker configures Envoy in the exact similar way.

 3. Remove the `kuma.io/effect: shadow` label.
-   Although the old CircuitBreaker and the new MeshCircuitBreaker currently coexist, the new policy completely overrides the old one.
+   Even though the old CircuitBreaker and the new MeshCircuitBreaker are both in use, the new policy takes precedence, making the old one ineffective.

 4. Observe the demo app behaves as expected.
 If everything goes well, we can safely remove CircuitBreaker and conclude the transition.